 Manjari Chatterjee Miller is an assistant professor of international relations at the Frederick S. Pardee School of Global Studies at Boston University, and a non-resident fellow at the Atlantic Council.
 She works on foreign policy and security issues with a focus on South and East Asia.
 She specializes in the foreign policies of rising powers, India and China.
 Her book, Wronged by Empire: Post-Imperial Ideology and Foreign Policy in India and China, argues that the bitter history of colonialism affects the foreign policy behavior of India and China even today.

 Before joining Boston University, Miller completed her PhD at Harvard University, and a post-doctoral fellowship at Princeton University.
+She has also been a fellow at the Belfer Center of Science and International Affairs, Harvard University, and a visiting scholar at the Chinese Academy of Social Sciences, Beijing, and the Crawford School of Public Policy, Australian National University, Canberra.
 Her work has been supported by grants from the Smith Richardson Foundation, the East-West Center, the Weatherhead Center for International Affairs, the South Asia Initiative, the Fairbank Center, and the US Department of Education.